Student Wellness - Kingswood Oxford, a private day school

 Student Wellness

-To help build these competencies, students participate in the Life Skills program at the Middle School and the VQV program at the Upper School.
-Through these interactive classes, students learn how to manage academic and emotional stress better, develop conflict resolution and leadership skillsunderstand the foundations of healthy relationships, effectively manage the college exploration and application process, and acquire practical life skills.
+To help build these competencies, students participate in the Wellness program throughout their entirety at Kingswood Oxford in both the Middle and Upper School.
+Through these interactive classes, students learn how to manage academic and emotional stress better, develop conflict resolution and leadership skills, understand the foundations of healthy relationships, effectively manage the college exploration and application process, and acquire practical life skills.

 Quote Start